JohnRudolph1/liftoff-assignments-1/P5-Project_Review/README.md

 [Project Review Assignment](https://education.launchcode.org/liftoff/modules/assignments/project-review)

 ## Submission Instructions
 Your mentor will update your grade after your review.
-If your grade is missing, check in with your Mentor.
+If your grade is missing, check in with your Mentor.[Project Presentation Scraper.pdf](https://github.com/JohnRudolph1/liftoff-assignments-1/files/7955591/Project.Presentation.Scraper.pdf)